Adelaide Super-Drome

 The Adelaide Super-Drome is a velodrome located at Adelaide, South Australia's State Sports Park, Main North Road, Gepps Cross.
 The Super-Drome was designed by Architect Carlo Gnezda and was opened in 1993.
 From 1993 the venue was managed and promoted by 1984 Olympic Games Men's team pursuit gold medalist Michael Turtur.
 He was assisted by the venue's track designer Ron Webb in bringing out international competitors.

 It is the headquarters for the Australian Institute of Sport’s Track Cycling Program due to its fully accredited international-standard training and competition facilities, for Adelaide's mild climate, and for being a short distance to the Adelaide Hills.

 Events and Usage

 The Super-Drome has hosted international events and has been used as a training base for teams competing in Michael Turtur's Tour Down Under which is run annually in Adelaide and the surrounding countryside since 1999.
 The Super-Drome was also the site of the 2011 Oceania Track Championships.

-It is a popular destination for international track cycling teams looking for a unique environment for a training camp prior to competitions in Adelaide and other States in Australia.
+The venue has been used by international track cycling teams as a training camp location prior to competitions in Adelaide and other Australian states.

 On many weeknights the Super-Drome is the venue for the South Australian Futsal League, where all matches are played.